mahasri/accionlabs-delivery-management/docs/delivery-governance/other-initiatives.md

-# Review Process
+# Other Initiatives

 ## Overview

-This section covers the review process and procedures.
+This section covers other governance initiatives and programs.

 ## Content